Get A Free Legal Consultation

 - No out-of-pocket costs

-Paul J. Hanly, Jr. is a named shareholder in the New York Office at Simmons Hanly Conroy where he manages the firm’s Complex Litigation Group as a skilled trial lawyer and litigator.
+Paul J. Hanly, Jr. was a named partner in the New York Office at Simmons Hanly Conroy, where he managed the firm’s Complex Litigation Group as a skilled trial lawyer and litigator.

-With more than 40 years of legal experience, Paul has earned a superb national reputation as a gifted trial lawyer and litigator who has managed and tried numerous complex jury cases in virtually all areas of civil litigation.
-Through his leadership, Simmons Hanly Conroy has become a leading national law firm focused on helping individual consumers and small businesses hold large corporations accountable for wrongdoing.
+Over his more than 40-year career, Paul earned a superb national reputation as a gifted trial lawyer and litigator who managed and tried numerous complex jury cases in virtually all areas of civil litigation.
+Thanks to his leadership, Simmons Hanly Conroy became a leading national law firm focused on helping individual consumers and small businesses hold large corporations accountable for wrongdoing.

-Paul is renowned for his exhaustive trial preparation, imaginative trial strategies, nearly photographic memory of the contents of documents, and cross examinations that are tightly controlled and disarmingly effective.
-Paul helps clients who have been harmed in every conceivable way: by terrorism, child abuse, defective drugs and devices, toxic exposures and economic conspiracies.
+Paul was renowned for his exhaustive trial preparation, imaginative trial strategies, nearly photographic memory of the contents of documents, and cross examinations that are tightly controlled and disarmingly effective.
+Paul helped clients who had been harmed in every conceivable way: by terrorism, child abuse, defective drugs and devices, toxic exposures and economic conspiracies.

 “I have had the privilege to represent everyday people who have suffered serious injustices at the auspices of corporate America,” he said.
 “My firm is not afraid to stand up to big corporations and litigate these complex civil cases so that the people who truly need help have a strong voice in the legal system.”